-Not disposing of Dog Poop is a true problem
+Not disposing of Dog Poop is a true problem.

-By Laura Pakis, Certified Professional Dog Trainer and Blogger,
+By Laura Pakis, Certified Professional Dog Trainer, and Cynologist

 It is a means of passing parasites and infections

-Dog waste is highly offensive to many people
+Dog waste is highly offensive to many people.

-Dog excreta damages landscaping, offends other tenants, and costs money to landlords and homeowners associations
+Dog excreta damages landscaping offends other tenants, and costs money to landlords and homeowners associations.

 Neighborhood disputes over dog poop can escalate into real misery.
-In some localities it is illegal to allow your dog to relieve on someone else’s property unless you have that person’s permission.
+In some localities, it is illegal to allow your dog to relieve on someone else’s property unless you have that person’s permission.
 The very existence of such laws is an indication of how seriously people take the cleanup issue!

-Dogs don’t like to eliminate in “contaminated” areas
+Dogs don’t like to eliminate in “contaminated” areas.

 Be proud to be seen picking up dog poop.
 It may seem silly at first, but people who see you do this will know any mess left behind is NOT from your dog.
-Picking up shows pride in your community, in yourself, and in your dog.
+Picking up shows pride in your community, in yourself, and your dog.
 You set a great example for others, and you help create a brighter future for dogs and their people.